 Let’s tell you how Janmashtami is celebrated in various places.
 Also, let’s have some more knowledge about how people across the country and globe can celebrate Janamashtami in 2016.
 Read on to know what Lord Krishna would bring to you on this Janmashtami in 2016.

 Every year we share Lord Krishna’s wallpapers and Lord Krishna’s photos on Janmashtami with our friends, relatives and loved ones.
 Also, we apply them on the screens of our gadgets.
 Janmashtami SMS and greetings depict our love, respect, wishes and faith in Lord Krishna.
-So, don’t miss out all this on Janmashtami in 2016 and wish your loved ones a fun filled Janmashtami.
-Let’s know how this Janmashtami in 2016 can be turned out into a big celebration and how the people of the country and abroad, would celebrate Janmashtami in 2016.
+So, don’t miss out all this on Janmashtami and wish your loved ones a fun filled Janmashtami.
+Let’s know how this Janmashtami can be turned out into a big celebration and how the people of the country and abroad, would celebrate Janmashtami.

 We all know that mother is the biggest protector of her children from all odds and evils.
-Shri Krishna is one of those gods whose childhood stories inspire us all.
-Govinda’s love toward his mother, Yashoda defines motherhood and Yashoda’s love toward Balgopal is undefinable and indescribable.
+Shri Krishna is one of those Gods whose childhood stories inspire us all.
+Govinda’s love towards his mother, Yashoda defines motherhood and Yashoda’s love towards Balgopal is undefinable and indescribable.

 The festival of Krishna Janmashtami is celebrated throughout the country marking the birth of Govinda.
 Lord Krishna is considered as a newborn and people love him, pamper him, and show respect for him on this day.

-On this Janmashtami in 2016, we should also try to have the same celebration throughout the country and make everyone feel the festivity of Janmashtami.
+On this Janmashtami, we should also try to have the same celebration throughout the country and make everyone feel the festivity of Janmashtami.
 Let’s see how the celebration has been in various parts of the country and globe in the past years.

 On the day of Janmashtami, people perform special Poojas, keep fast, sing Bhajans, and dance to celebrate the birth of Krishna.The temples in these places are decorated and special Jhankis (tableaus) are organised.
 Lord Krishna is pampered as a newborn.
 People offer sweets and Jhulas (swing) to the newborn Krishna.